AIM-9 Sidewinder: Block II

 Testing work on the AIM-9X Block II version began in September 2008.
 The Block II adds lock-on after launch capability with a datalink, so the missile can be launched first and then directed to its target afterwards by an aircraft with the proper equipment for 360-degree engagements, such as the F-35 or the F-22.
 By January 2013, the AIM-9X Block II was about halfway through its operational testing and performing better than expected.
 NAVAIR reported that the missile was exceeding performance requirements in all areas, including lock-on after launch (LOAL).
 One area where the Block II needs improvement is helmetless high off-boresight (HHOBS) performance.
 It is functioning well on the missile, but performance is below that of the Block I AIM-9X.
-The HHOBS deficiency does not impact any other Block II capabilities, and is planned to be improved upon by a software clean-up build.
+The HHOBS deficiency does not impact any other Block II capabilities, and is planned to be improved upon by a software cleanup build.
 Objectives of the operational test were due to be completed by the third quarter of 2013.
 However, as of May 2014 there have been plans to resume operational testing and evaluation (including surface-to-air missile system compatibility).
 As of June 2013, Raytheon had delivered 5,000 AIM-9X missiles to the armed services.
 On 18 June 2017, after an AIM-9X did not successfully track a targeted Syrian Air Force Su-22 Fitter, US Navy Lt.
 Cmdr.
 Michael "Mob" Tremel flying a F/A-18E Super Hornet used an AMRAAM AAM to successfully destroy the enemy aircraft.
 There is a theory that the Sidewinder is tested against American and not Soviet/Russian flares.
 The Sidewinder is used to rejecting American but not Soviet/Russian flares.
 Similar issues arose from the testing of the AIM-9P model.
 The missile would ignore American flares but go for Soviet ones due to their "different burn time, intensity and separation."

 In February 2015, the U.S. Army successfully launched an AIM-9X Block II from the new Multi-Mission Launcher (MML), a truck-mounted missile launch container that can hold 15 of the missiles.
 The MML is part of the Indirect Fire Protection Capability Increment 2-Intercept (IFPC Inc. 2-I) to protect ground forces against cruise missile and unmanned aerial vehicle threats.
 The AIM-9X Block II has been determined by the Army to be the best solution to cruise missile and UAV threats because of its passive imaging infrared seeker.
 The MML will complement the AN/TWQ-1 Avenger air defense system and is expected to begin fielding in 2019.